gregorybel/combo-pairing/README.md

 - Switch off Bluetooth on both phones
 - Samsung:
   - On phone 1, modify Bluetooth MAC address to the one from phone 2
+  - change BT name on phone 1 to the same BT name you have on phone 2 (to change the name, BT has to be on)
   ```
   adb shell
   su